 From 1996 to 2007 my artistic practice consisted of visualizing human agency from a didactic position with the production of assemblage sculptures based on historical facts.
 My studio practice of critical making was a layering of material culture as a means to familiarize the viewer with American and African Diaspora history.
 I framed each body of work during this period with provocative titles ranging from Aunt Jemima Redux to Black Like Me, which concluded my aesthetic expressions through the application of didactic sculptures.

 While assemblage sculpture has held its own from Picasso, Rauschenberg to Nevelson and Renee Stout, I felt limited by its lack of permanency.
 By 2008 I began augmenting my repertoire to include indigenous metal casting techniques as I researched the history of iron manufacturing in North America from the inception of Iron Plantations of colonial Massachusetts to the dwindling American steel industry.
-While the initial workers of iron plantations were indentured Scotsmen, imported Africans soon became the dominate labor force for North American Ironworks.
-The use of cast iron within my studio practice is both a material and strategic homage to the working classes of pre and post industrial North America.
+While the initial workers of iron plantations were indentured Scotsmen, imported Africans soon became the dominant labor force for North American Ironworks.
+The use of cast iron within my studio practice is both a material and strategic homage to the working classes of pre and post-industrial North America.
 On a more personal note infusing the use of cast iron in my practice positions me as one of a handful of women of African descent employing this medium in contemporary art.

-Metal casting with its metamorphic and meticulous task oriented steps required before the final reveal, is unparalleled as a medium for my aesthetic expression.
+Metal casting with its metamorphic and meticulous task-oriented steps required before the final reveal is unparalleled as a medium for my aesthetic expression.
 Nonetheless, by 2011 I began melding casting techniques with digital media.
-Infusing parametric design allowed me to work larger, and more methodically.
-My research focus, human agency within the American working class remained a constant.
-Ambient Void furthered my art-based research practice as it explored the intersection of homelessness and Taylorism where the impact of industrial technological advances came to impede upon the need for the human body that in turn reshaped applications of human agency.
-Ambient Void is a large scale installation incorporating sound and light made of over 12,000 slip cast egg shells.
+The inclusion parametric design within my studio practice allowed me to work larger, and more methodically.
+My research focus, the human agency of the American working class remained constant.
+Ambient Void furthered my art-based research practice as it explored the intersection of homelessness and Taylorism where the impact of industrial-technological advances came to impede upon the need for the human body that in turn reshaped applications of human agency.
+Ambient Void is a large-scale installation incorporating sound and light made of over 12,000 slip cast eggshells.
 The creation of the sculpture mimicked manufacturing concerns such as quality, time management, labor, labor relations, cost analysis, and the concern for beauty.
 Ironically, the creation of Ambient Void returned my practice to a point of vulnerability that I had previously sought to correct through the use of metal casting.

 As the Being Humans Fellow at Penn State University, I developed the palimpsest experiential Human Touch Project.
-Using traditional metal casting wax, participants voluntarily selected a color coded box containing a dollop of wax and were asked to embed into the wax their interpretation of one of five emotions: green: jealousy; red: anger; yellow: love; orange: happiness; or blue: pride.
+Using traditional metal casting wax, participants voluntarily selected a color-coded box containing a dollop of wax and are asked to embed into the wax their interpretation of one of five emotions: green: jealousy; red: anger; yellow: love; orange: happiness; or blue: pride.
 The Human Touch Project was designed to explore the aesthetic relationship between human and ethereal connectivity.
-Time and thought are investigated and addressed within the invisible space that exists when human beings connect by way of a simple touch where the transference of human synergy and emotionality become imbedded in the initial wax touches.
+Time and thought are investigated and addressed within the invisible space that exists when human beings connect by way of a simple touch where the transference of human synergy and emotionality become embedded in the initial wax touches.
 The exhibitory element of the project furthers the research, as audience members are able to locate themselves via their affordability to touch the initial waxes as well as reconfigure the waxes into new touches.
-Human agency is effectuated as audience’s are engaging the etherealness of time and thought as a medium when they participate in the manipulation and alteration of the wax touches.
+Human agency is effectuated as audiences are engaging the etherealness of time and thought as a medium when they participate in the manipulation and alteration of the wax touches.
 The success of the Human Touch Project proved that the ethereal nature of time and thought are equal mediums of expression just like paint, metal or clay and are sustainable in their aestheticism.